-Therefore, respondent Elaine Joy Harrison is hereby publicly reproved with the following conditions for two years:
+Therefore, respondent Thomas Wesley Pack is hereby publicly reproved with the following conditions for two years:

 - During the reproval period, respondent must comply with the provisions of the State Bar Act and the Rules of Professional Conduct; - 2.
-Within 10 days of any change in the information required to be maintained on the State Bar's membership records pursuant to Business and Professions Code section 6002.1, subdivision (a), including her current office address and telephone number, or if no office is maintained, the address to be used for State Bar purposes, respondent must report any such change in writing to the Membership Records Office of the State Bar and to the Office of Probation; - 3.
+Within 10 days of any change in the information required to be maintained on the State Bar's membership records pursuant to Business and Professions Code section 6002.1, subdivision (a), including his current office address and telephone number, or if no office is maintained, the address to be used for State Bar purposes, respondent must report any such change in writing to the Membership Records Office of the State Bar and to the Office of Probation; - 3.
 Within 30 days after the effective date of discipline, respondent must contact the Office of Probation and schedule a meeting with respondent's assigned probation deputy to discuss these terms and conditions of reproval.
 Upon the direction of the Office of Probation, respondent must meet with the probation deputy either in person or by telephone.
 During the period of reproval, respondent must promptly meet with the probation deputy as directed and upon request; - 4.
 Respondent must submit written quarterly reports to the Office of Probation on each January 10, April 10, July 10 and October 10 of the period of reproval.
-Under penalty of perjury, respondent must state whether she has complied with the State Bar Act, the Rules of Professional Conduct, and all of the conditions set forth in this Decision during the preceding calendar quarter.
+Under penalty of perjury, respondent must state whether he has complied with the State Bar Act, the Rules of Professional Conduct, and all of the conditions set forth in this Decision during the preceding calendar quarter.
 If the first report will cover less than 30 days, that report must be submitted on the reporting due date for the next calendar quarter and must cover the extended period.
 In addition to all quarterly reports, respondent must submit a final report, containing the same information required by the quarterly reports.
 The final report must be submitted no earlier than 20 days before the last day of the period of reproval and no later than the last day of said period;

-- 5. Subject to the assertion of applicable privileges, respondent must answer fully, promptly, and truthfully, any inquiries of the Office of Probation which are directed to respondent personally or in writing, relating to whether respondent is complying or has complied with these reproval conditions; - 6.
-Unless respondent has been terminated from the Lawyer Assistance Program (LAP) prior to respondent's successful completion of the LAP, respondent must comply with all provisions and conditions of respondent's Participation Agreement/Plan with the LAP and must provide an appropriate waiver authorizing the LAP to provide the Office of Probation and this court with information regarding the terms and conditions of respondent's participation in the LAP and respondent's compliance or non-compliance with LAP requirements.
+- 5. Subject to the assertion of applicable privileges, respondent must answer fully, promptly, and truthfully, any inquiries of the Office of Probation which are directed to respondent personally or in writing, relating to whether respondent is complying or has complied with these reproval conditions; - Agreement/Plan with the Lawyer Assistance Program (LAP) and must provide the Office of Probation with certification of completion of the LAP.
+Respondent must immediately report any non-compliance with any provision(s) or condition(s) of his Participation Agreement/Plan to the Office of Probation.
+Respondent must provide an appropriate waiver authorizing the LAP to provide the Office of Probation and this court with information regarding the terms and conditions of his participation in the LAP and his compliance or non-compliance with LAP requirements.
 Revocation of the written waiver for release of LAP information is a violation of this condition.
-However, if respondent has successfully completed the LAP, respondent need not comply with this condition;
+Respondent will be relieved of this condition upon providing to the Office of Probation satisfactory certification of completion of the LAP;

-The court will not order Elaine Joy Harrison to attend a session of the Ethics School and provide satisfactory proof of attendance thereof to the Office of Probation, as a reproval condition, since she completed Ethics School given by the State Bar of California during her period of participation in the State Bar Court's Alternative Discipline Program.
+The court will not order Thomas Wesley Pack to attend a session of the Ethics School, as a reproval condition, since he completed Ethics School given by the State Bar of California on October 25, 2007.